Alejandro Velasco Astete International Airport: History

 On February 3, 2017, President Kuczynski announced the beginning of the construction of the new Chinchero International Airport, which will be located in the suburb of Chinchero, 30 minutes from the city of Cusco.
 It is estimated that the new airport, will be completed by 2025 when Velasco Astete International Airport will be closed.
 It is expected to receive up to 6 million passengers upon its opening.
 Its main intent is to promote more tourism in Cusco and to prevent a stop in Lima's Jorge Chávez International Airport, since the current airport mostly has domestic destinations from Lima and other countries in South America.
 There are multiple environmental and safety concerns regarding the new airport, with numerous attempts, even by UNESCO, to stop the construction of the airport which could harm the popular Incan site Machu Picchu and other ruins.
 The new airport broke ground in November 2021.

+In November 2025, it was announced that the airport will operate flights to Argentinian cities including Puerto Iguazú, Rosario, Mendoza, Salta, Córdoba, Tucumán and Neuquén.
+These destinations will be served by LATAM in 2026.